zbalda/IoT-Project2/README.md

 The goal for this section is to use the Wireshark software to view the CoAP packets that are being transferred between the client and the Raspberry Pi.

 #### Analysis
 Below is a snapshot of the packets to and from the Raspberry Pi.
-We observed that the CoAP packets are significantly smaller on average.
-Additionally, we observed the ACK, which contained the data after every request for data.
+We saw that the CoAP packets are significantly smaller on average.
+Additionally, we saw the ACK, which contained the data after every request for data.

 ![Step2 Diagram](https://github.com/zbalda/IoT-Project2/blob/master/WireShark_Capture.PNG)